furiosa-ai/docs/v2024.1.0/en/_sources/furiosa_llm/furiosa-llm-serve.rst

 Using OpenAI API with Furiosa LLM
 =====================================================
-Once the server is launched, you can interact with the server using HTTP clients and OpenAI API clients.
+Once the server is launched, you can interact with the server using HTTP clients as the following ``CURL`` command example.

-You can simply test the server using the following curl command:

 .. code-block:: sh